dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## See visualization as map

-To see how a visualization would look like on map, select the `Open as Map` Visualization type after you're finished building your visualization.
+To see how a visualization would look on map, select the `Open as Map` Visualization type after you're finished building your visualization.

 ![](resources/images/data-visualizer/data-visualizer-open-as-map.png)